korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6th : The first line specifies that the script should be run with bash.
 The head command is used with the -n 3 option to print the first three lines of the file iacta.
 The tail command is used with the -n 1 option to print the last line of the output produced by head -n 3.
-The result is that the third line of the file iacta is printed to the standard output
+The result is that the third line of the file iacta is printed to the standard output 8 : The first line #!/bin/bash is the shebang line that specifies the interpreter that will be used to execute the script.

+The second line ls -la > ls_cwd_content uses the ls command with the -la option to list all files and directories in the current working directory in long format (including file permissions, ownership, size, and modification time), and redirects the output to a file named ls_cwd_content.

+The > operator used in the command above is called output redirection, and it redirects the output of the ls -la command to a file instead of printing it on the terminal.

+If the file ls_cwd_content already exists, the above command overwrites its contents, and if it doesn't exist, the command creates it.